fennel-ai/client/docs/pages/api-reference/aggregations.md

 ### 6. LastK

 Maintains a list of "items" in the given rolling durations.
 If no events have been logged, returns an empty list.
 If input field is of type `T` the output field is of type `List[T]`

+### 7. Stddev

+Like average, but instead maintains a rolling population standard deviation in the given window.
+The population size used is the count in that given window.
+The input types can only be `int` or `float` and the output type is always `float`.
+The default return value is `NaN`.